ericvolp12/go-bsky-feed-generator/README.md

 ## Architecture

-This repo is structured to abstract away a `Feed` interface that allows for you to add all sorts of feeds to the generator.
+This repo is structured to abstract away a `Feed` interface that allows for you to add all sorts of feeds to the router.

 These feeds can be simple static feeds like the `pkg/feeds/static/feed.go` implementation, or they can be much more complex feeds that draw on different data sources and filter them in cool ways to produce pages of feed items.